 - Thomann Proline Series (various keys) – (Thomann)

-To address this issue, some manufacturer developed radically different designs that still produce that typical didgeridoo sound.
+So to address this issue, some manufacturers developed radically different designs that still produce that typical didgeridoo sound.

 - X8 Spiral PT-BG – (Amazon)

 - Meinl Z-Shaped Didgeridoo